Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/index.rst

 Grid-Following Control
 ----------------------

-These examples demonstrate grid-following control.
-The current controller uses 2DOF synchronous-frame complex-vector PI controller, with an additional feedforward term from the low-pass filtered grid voltage.
+These examples demonstrate grid-following (GFL) control.
+The current controller uses 2DOF synchronous-frame complex-vector PI controller, with an additional feedforward term from the low-pass-filtered grid voltage.